micropython/micropython/docs/pyboard/tutorial/script.rst

 The drive you are looking at is known as ``/flash`` by the pyboard, and should contain the following 4 files:

-* `boot.py <http://micropython.org/resources/fresh-pyboard/boot.py>`_ -- this script is executed when the pyboard boots up.
-It sets up various configuration options for the pyboard.
+* `boot.py <http://micropython.org/resources/fresh-pyboard/boot.py>`_ -- the various configuration options for the pyboard.
+    It is executed when the pyboard boots up.

-* `main.py <http://micropython.org/resources/fresh-pyboard/main.py>`_ -- this is the main script that will contain your Python program.
+* `main.py <http://micropython.org/resources/fresh-pyboard/main.py>`_ -- the Python program to be run.
     It is executed after ``boot.py``.

-* `README.txt <http://micropython.org/resources/fresh-pyboard/README.txt>`_ -- this contains some very basic information about getting
-    started with the pyboard.
+* `README.txt <http://micropython.org/resources/fresh-pyboard/README.txt>`_ -- basic information about getting started with the pyboard.
+    This provides pointers for new users and can be safely deleted.

-* `pybcdc.inf <http://micropython.org/resources/fresh-pyboard/pybcdc.inf>`_ -- this is a Windows driver file to configure the serial USB device.
+* `pybcdc.inf <http://micropython.org/resources/fresh-pyboard/pybcdc.inf>`_ -- the Windows driver file to configure the serial USB device.
     More about this in the next tutorial.

 Editing ``main.py``
 -------------------